 The client wanted to build a brand-new system on Microsoft Azure, one of the world’s leading cloud-computing platforms, offering a range of services that help businesses build and deploy applications.

 Capgemini developed a phased, strategic approach to modernizing the billing system.
-Starting in 2020, the team would prepare different components for microservices: a software development approach that makes it easier to develop and scale applications.
+Starting in 2020, the team prepared different components for microservices, a software development approach that makes it easier to develop and scale applications.

-Monolithic software architectures couple all processes, so they run as a single service.
+Monolithic software architectures link all processes, so they run as a single service.
 But microservice architectures decouple different processes into small independent services for greater agility and modularity.

 Tapping into Capgemini’s experience and expertise with microservices ensured that each element of the finance system was ready for the newly built Azure environment.